coding-for-reproducible-research/intro-unix-shell/_episodes/02-filedir.md

 **argument** `/`.
-We've already encountered options  which either start with a single dash (`-`) or two dashes (`--`), and they change the behavior of a command.
+We've already encountered options  which either start with a single dash (`-`) or two dashes (`--`), and they change the behaviour of a command.
 [Arguments] tell the command what to operate on (e.g. files and directories).
 Sometimes options and arguments are referred to as **parameters**.
 A command can be called with more than one option and more than one argument, but a